larzconwell/swish/docs/specification.md

 evaluated before the function is called.
 If a function call has multiple return values and is called as an argument to another function call, the return values are used as arguments for the outer call.

+The only restriction to the types of expressions allowed in function calls, is no other function call is allowed as an argument.

 If the number of arguments given to the function aren't the same as the number when declared the parameters that don't have a value are set to `nil`.